 Source: Dominion Media Downloads, Prologis Rooftop Solar Installation

-Another solar power option - unlikely to be used in Virginia - is to build a circle of mirrors on the ground that are tilted at different angles throughout the day to concentrate sunlight at a central tower, creating steam that drives a turbine to generate electricity.
-Virginia is located north of the 36° parallel of latitude and cloud cover is common, so the amount of direct sunlight do not justify the costs of building heliostat systems.
+Another solar power option, unlikely to be used in Virginia, is to build a circle of mirrors on the ground that are tilted at different angles throughout the day to concentrate sunlight at a central tower, creating steam that drives a turbine to generate electricity.
+Virginia is located north of the 36° parallel of latitude and cloud cover is common, so the amount of direct sunlight does not justify the costs of building heliostat systems with "power towers."

 Virginia (unlike Nevada) lacks the clear skies that would justify construction of heliostat systems, with mirrors concentrating sunlight on a central tower to generate steam

 Photovoltaic projects in Virginia include small (typically 2-4 kilowatt) rooftop systems on individual homes.
 Utility-scale projects are measured in megawatts (MW) rather than kilowatts (KW), such as Amazon's 80MW facility at Oak Hall in Accomack County.

 Individual homeowners can use solar panels to create enough electricity to meet their requirements.
 The scale of each project is small, but Virginia has over three million housing units.
 Rooftop solar has the potential for meeting a significant amount of the demand for electricity in Virginia, but that potential may not offset plans by the state's two investor-owned utilities for constructing new power plants fueled by natural gas.

 until 2010, there was little net metered solar generation in Virginia